 If you don't yet own a Switch, check out our guide to the best Nintendo Switch deals.
-You'll also want to choose from our selection of the best Nintendo Switch headsets to avoid disturbing those around you while you play.
+You'll also want to choose from our selection of the best Nintendo Switch accessories and best Nintendo Switch headsets to avoid bothering those around you while you play.
 And don't forget to look at the best Nintendo Joy-Con deals if you need to add or replace a Switch controller.

 The best Nintendo Switch games in 2021

-The Legend of Zelda: Breath of the Wild is one of the original Switch titles from the console's launch back in 2017.
-Four years on, it remains hands-down the best Nintendo Switch game of all.
-Set in a vast open world, it takes all the classic Zelda elements and shakes them up to create a true gem of a game.
+From something new to something old.
+The Legend of Zelda: Breath of the Wild is one of the original Switch titles from the console's launch back in 2017, but it's still the best Nintendo Switch game of all in many players' books.
+Set in a vast open world, it takes the classic Zelda elements and shakes them up to create an absolute pearl of a game.

-There's so much to do in the game besides the core mission of levelling up Link and acquiring the gear and skills you need for the climactic final battle with Ganon that it will keep you entertained for ages.
-You can explore by going off on side quests, train up a stable of horses and prepare potions.
+There isn't a great deal to do in the game besides the core mission, which is to level up Link and acquire the gear and skills you need for the climactic final battle with Ganon, but that alone will keep you entertained for a long time.
+You can also explore by going off on side quests, train up a stable of horses and prepare potions.
 It's a joy to play and really offers something for everyone.

-We can't make a list of the best Nintendo Switch games without including a decent helping of Mario, and luckily we have plenty of options.
-The first Mario title in our roundup is Super Mario Odyssey, which has to be the biggest and best Mario adventure yet.
+It would be impossible to offer a list of the best Nintendo Switch games without including a good helping of Mario, and luckily there are plenty of options to choose from.
+The first Mario title in our list is Super Mario Odyssey, which is without a doubt the biggest and best Mario adventure yet.

 From the starting point of a deserted island, you can build your own home, add furniture and decorations and even customise the landscape until you have a dream destination that starts to attract visitors.
 When you're not working on improving your island there are plenty of other activities to keep you entertained, from getting to know the local residents, to fishing, fossil collecting or simply gardening.
 It's a fun game to play with the family.